asyncapi/asyncapi-react/README.md

 ## Credits

-The project was originally developed under the [Kyma project](https://kyma-project.io/), in 2020 it was transferred to the AsyncAPI Initiative.
+The project was originally developed under the [Kyma project](https://kyma-project.io/), in 2019 it was moved under AsyncAPI Initiative.

 ## Contributors